Epic poetry: Composition and conventions

-The hero generally participates in a cyclical journey or quest, faces adversaries that try to defeat him in his journey, and returns home significantly transformed by his journey.
+The hero generally participates in a cyclical journey or quest, faces adversaries that try to defeat them in their journey, and returns home significantly transformed by their journey.
 The epic hero illustrates traits, performs deeds, and exemplifies certain morals that are valued by the society the epic originates from.
 Many epic heroes are recurring characters in the legends of their native cultures.

 Conventions of the Indian Epic

 In the Indian mahākāvya epic genre, more emphasis was laid on description than on narration.
 Indeed, the traditional characteristics of a mahākāvya are listed as: